Matt Olson: Professional career

-Minor leagues
+Draft and minor leagues

+After graduating from high school with honors in 2012, Olson was drafted by the Oakland Athletics in the first round of the 2012 Major League Baseball draft.
+He had committed to play college baseball at Vanderbilt University, but ultimately decided to forgo his commitment to the Commodores and signed with Oakland.

 Olson made his professional debut that season with the Arizona League Athletics and also played for the Vermont Lake Monsters that first season.
 In total, he played in 50 games and hit .282/.352/.521 with nine home runs and 45 RBIs.

 In 2013, Olson played with the Beloit Snappers.
 In 134 games he hit .225/.326/.435 though still hit 23 home runs while driving in 93 RBIs.

 Olson played the 2014 season with the Stockton Ports.
 Throughout the season he was among the home run leaders in Minor League Baseball, as during the season he batted .262/.404/.543 with 37 home runs and 97 RBIs in 138 games, leading all minor leaguers with 500 or more plate appearances with a walk percentage of 18.5%.
 He played the 2015 season with the Midland RockHounds where he hit .249 with 17 home runs and 75 RBIs in 133 games.
 Olson played the entire 2016 minor league season with the Nashville Sounds.
 In 131 games, he batted .235 with 17 home runs and 60 RBIs.